narmstro2020/02_Website_and_Database_Development_25-26/03_Styling with CSS/04_CSS Display and Box Model/Assignments/Assignment (English).md

-# Assignment 2: Box Model Spacing
+# Assignment: Box Model Spacing

 ## Objective
 Create a card layout that demonstrates mastery of the CSS Box Model.
 You will build three information cards with proper spacing using margin, padding, and borders.